Conditional GLMMs for reaction times in choice tasks: Model approach

 GLMMs inherently exhibit a relationship between the mean and variance.
 As described in \shortciteA{tsou2011determining}, this relationship can be expressed as:

-where $\phi$ and $\lambda$ are constants.
+where $\lambda$ is a suitable constant and $\phi>0$ is a parameter dispersion (\textbf{note:} the mean-variance relationship described by Tsou -among others- holds for generalized linear models (GLMs); consequently, for our GLMM -essentially a ``GLM + random effects'' - this relationship applies conditionally on the random effects).
 Different values of $\lambda$ correspond to different distributional families.
-For instance, $\lambda=3$ is associated with the IG distribution, while $\lambda=2$ characterizes Gamma, lognormal or Weibull distributions [\shortciteA{tsou2011determining}].
-Since our hierarchical structure is developed conditional on each response, we allow the parameters in Equation \ref{mean-var} to vary depending on the specific response.
+However, this power relationship can serve as a ``guide'' for proposing candidate families, but it does not provide a unique identification criterion.
+For example, the Inverse Gaussian (IG) distribution can be associated with both $\lambda=1$ and $\lambda=3$, as can the Poisson distribution; whereas $\lambda=2$ characterizes the Gamma distribution, as well as the Lognormal and Weibull distributions [\shortciteA{tsou2011determining}].
+Since our hierarchical structure is developed conditional on each response, we allow the parameters in Equation \eqref{eq:mean-var} to vary depending on the specific response.
 However, we maintain the same link function $h$ across all responses, assuming that the conditional distributions $Y|R_l$ belong to the same family.

 As discussed in Section \ref{sec:sta}, the conditional distribution of $Y_{ijk}$ given a specific response can be theoretically modeled as the first-hitting time distribution of a diffusion process, as represented in Equation \eqref{eq:dif}.
 The specific form of the diffusion process, also detailed in Section \ref{sec:sta}, determines the appropriate link function $h$ for the GLMM.
 For example, if the diffusion process leads to an IG distribution for the RT, common link functions are $h(\mu_{ijk})=\log(\mu_{ijk})$ and $h(\mu_{ijk})=\mu_{ijk}^{-2}$, and if the diffusion process results in a Gamma distribution for the RT, typical link functions are $h(\mu_{ijk})=\log(\mu_{ijk})$ and $h(\mu_{ijk})=\mu_{ijk}^{-1}$ [see \shortciteA{dunn2018generalized}, Chapter 11].
 A key contribution of this work is establishing the connection between the parameters of the underlying cognitive process's diffusion, the covariates, and the fixed and random effects within the GLMM framework.
 This connection enables us to estimate the parameters of a diffusion process like Equation \eqref{eq:dif} for the underlying cognitive process associated with a given response by estimating the GLMM parameters.